camilesing/Hive-Spark-SQL-Helper-VSCode/README.md

 ## 2. User Guide

-Enable the extension on your file, either name the file with a extension `.HQL`.
+If you want to enable Hive SQL feature on your file, either name the file with a extension `.HQL`, Or press F1, type 'Change Language Mode', and then choose HiveSQL.

-Or press F1, type 'Change Language Mode', and then choose HiveSQL.
+If you want to enable Spark SQL feature on your file, press F1, type 'Change Language Mode', and then choose SparkSQL.

 ### 2.1 Color theme recommend